Erica Yohn

 From 1971 to 1972, she was a member of the Broadway cast of Lenny, playing various roles, including Sadie Kitchenberg alias Sally Marr, the mother of Lenny Bruce, directed by Tom O'Horgan.
 She also appeared on Broadway in the original play That Summer - That Fall (1967), an English-language revival of Federico García Lorca's play Yerma (1966–67), the musical Cabaret (1966–69), and revivals of such classics as The Alchemist (1966) and The Country Wife (1965–66).

 Personal life and death

 Yohn was born Adella (later known as "Adele") Erica Fishman, the younger child of Jacob and Sonia Fishman; she had an elder brother, Marcus.
 Yohn was married at least two times.
-She had two sons, one from her first marriage to Lars Speyer, David Speyer, and Yohn Rosqui, from her final marriage, to fellow actor Tom Rosqui in 1963.

-Yohn died on January 27, 2019, aged 90, at her North Hollywood, California home after a sudden illness.
-Yohn Rosqui announced his mother's death on Facebook.
+She had three children, Lara Gita Speyer and David Speyer, by her marriage to Lars Speyer, and a son, Yohn Rosqui, by her marriage to Tom Rosqui.
+Erica Yohn died on January 27, 2019, aged 90, of undisclosed causes.